-There’s nothing like a baby to shake up your world.
+There’s nothing like having and raising a baby to shake up your world.

 Once upon a time, in the land of 3 months pregnant, a 25-year-old woman thought she had it all figured out.

 She knew she wouldn’t want to be messing around with babywearing or any of that weirdness, and she certainly knew that she’d be losing “the baby weight” ASAP.

 Pregnant me knew she was going to sleep train her little squishy baby as soon as that kiddo hit the “developmentally appropriate” age of 6 months.

 Pregnant me and new parent me are two wildly different species.